AnoopGeorge418/Python-Projects/To-Do_List/README.md

     Choose options from the main menu to add, view, update, delete tasks, or exit the application.

 ## File Structure
-- todo.py: Main application code.
+- `todo.py`: Main application code.
-- tasks.csv: CSV file for storing tasks.
+- `tasks.csv`: CSV file for storing tasks.
-- tasks.txt: Text file for storing tasks.
+- `tasks.txt`: Text file for storing tasks.

 ## Contributing
 If you wish to contribute to this project, follow these steps: